All About Input Tax Credit

 Necessary Conditions For claiming ITC

-Only registered people would be able to claim the benefit of Input Tax Credit of GST.
-Moreover, Input Tax Credit is allowed to a person only if following conditions are fulfilled
+➤ Only registered people would be able to claim the benefit of the Input Tax Credit of GST.
+Moreover, Input Tax Credit is allowed to a person only if the following conditions are fulfilled

-Input tax credit of GST component of capital goods is not allowed if the person has claimed depreciation in income tax act for GST component.
-In other words ,a person can either take input tax credit of GST on capital goods or claim depreciation on tax components.
+➤ Input tax credit of GST component of capital goods is not allowed if the person has claimed depreciation in income tax act for GST component.
+In other words, a person can either take an input tax credit of GST on capital goods or claim depreciation on tax components.

 How to claim ITC?

 All regular taxpayers must report the amount of input tax credit(ITC) in their monthly GST return filing form GSTR-3B.
-The table 4 requires the summary figure of eligible ITC, Ineligible ITC and ITC reversed during the tax period.
+Table 4 requires the summary figure of eligible ITC, Ineligible ITC, and ITC reversed during the tax period.

 Ineligibility to claim ITC